 Use the RDP mode to run the native Microsoft Remote Desktop Connection client from within Remote Utilities and connect to a remote computer via the RDP protocol.

-You can launch the native Microsoft Remote Desktop Connection client from within Remote Utilities and connect to a remote computer using the RDP protocol.
-If the remote PC is not directly accessible by its IP address, you can connect using the Internet ID connection as transport.
+If the remote PC isn't directly accessible by its IP address, you can use the Internet ID connection as transport for RDP connection.
 Learn more about RDP-over-ID.

 - On the remote computer, open Windows Settings➝System➝Remote Desktop.